|Česká verze/Czech version

 What's Up Ahead

-The experiences gained in translating Book One resulted in the current more stringent work regiment for the rest of the project.
+The experiences gained in translating Book One resulted in the current more stringent work regimen for the rest of the project.
 Insertions, omissions and errors will be limited to a minimum.

 Zenny K. Sadlon